Your Teacher, Professor John Skillen

 Begun by the Dominican painter Fra Angelico, the frescoes were completed by Luca Signorelli in the early 1500s.
 In the decorative lower zone, Signorelli painted fictive windows framing great figures of classical thought and literature, including Virgil and Ovid.
 Around these portraits are scenes from their writings, deemed by Signorelli and his humanist advisors as suggestive parallels foreshadowing the scenes of Christian eschatology unfolding in the enormous murals above them.
 Dante—the poet who most astutely incorporated the classical heritage into an epic that reinterprets the Homeric and Virgilian “homecoming” stories in Christian terms—is welcomed into their company.

-Monday Trip to Monte Oliveto, Siena, and Pienza
+Tuesday, June 26 Excursion to Monte Oliveto, Siena and Pienza

 For those days of topic-and-classroom focus, this is our basic rhythm (with approximate times):